Asturian Revolution of 1934: Political background

 The majority vote in the 1933 elections was won by the conservative Spanish Confederation of the Autonomous Right (CEDA).
 President Alcalá-Zamora declined to invite its leader, Gil Robles, to form a government.
 Instead he invited the Radical Republican Party's Alejandro Lerroux to do so.
 Despite receiving the most votes, CEDA was denied cabinet positions for nearly a year.
 After a year of political pressure, CEDA, the largest party in the congress, was finally successful in forcing the acceptance of three ministries.
 However the entrance of CEDA in the government, although being normal in a parliamentary democracy, was not well accepted by the left.
-When the plans to invite members of the right-wing CEDA into government were leaked and the political left was distraught.
-The left Republicans tried to reach a common formula of protest but were hampered because the formation of a new government was the result of a normal parliamentary process and that the parties coming to government had won the previous year's free elections.
-The issue was that the Left Republicans identified the Republic not with democracy or constitutional law but a specific set of policies and politicians, and any deviation was seen as treasonous.
-That triggered revolutionary strikes and uprisings occurred in Asturias and in Catalonia as well as small incidents in other places in Spain, all a part of the Revolution of 1934.
+When the plans to invite members of the right-wing CEDA into government were leaked, the political left was distraught.
+The left tried to reach a common formula of protest but were hampered because the formation of a new government was the result of a normal parliamentary process and that the parties coming to government had won the previous year's free elections.
+The issue was that the left identified the Republic not with democracy or constitutional law but a specific set of policies and politicians, and any deviation was seen as treasonous.
+That triggered revolutionary strikes and uprisings in Asturias and in Catalonia as well as small incidents in other places in Spain, all a part of the Revolution of 1934.